 Babies may also develop nappy rash when starting on solid foods, and drinking cow’s milk for the first time.

 Some parents report that nappy rash is worse when their baby is teething; others suggest that a change from disposable to cloth nappies or vice versa causes the flair up of the rash.
 Some detergents may also trigger it in some babies.

-If using baby wipes, choose ones without alcohol to avoid pain, especially when there is a rash present.
-After cleaning, put on some zinc cream or other nappy rash cream to keep wetness off of the skin.
+If using baby wipes, choose ones without alcohol or perfumes, especially when there is a rash present.
+After cleaning, put on some zinc cream or other nappy rash cream to keep moisture off of the skin.
 And do not use powder such as talcum powder which may irritate the skin.

 Make sure to have some nappy-free time, and while a baby has a nappy rash, it may be helpful to use disposable nappies which draw the urine away from the baby’s skin, keeping it dry.